Coal Community Transition Fund

 Ministry responsible: Economic Development and Trade

-The Alberta government has allocated funding under the Community and Regional Economic Support (CARES) program to assist Alberta communities impacted by the coal-phase out through the Coal Community Transition Fund (CCTF).
+Funding under the Community and Regional Economic Support (CARES) program was allocated to assist Alberta communities affected by the coal-phase out through the Coal Community Transition Fund (CCTF).

-Municipalities and First Nations impacted by the phase-out of coal in Alberta's electricity system can apply for grant funding through the CCTF to support economic development initiatives that enable the transition away from economic reliance on coal-fired electricity generation.
+Municipalities and First Nations affected by the phase-out of coal in Alberta's electricity system could apply for grant funding through the CCTF to support economic development initiatives that enable the transition away from economic reliance on coal-fired electricity generation.

 - build economic development capacity